A much sought after original of the Irish Proclamation of the Irish Republic is to go under the auction hammer next month.

-In The Story of the 1916 Proclamation, author John O’Connor stated that there were 17 examples still in existence, of which at least six are in public institutions such as the Dáil, The National Museum and University College Dublin (UCD).
+In, The Story of the 1916 Proclamation, by author John O’Connor he stated that there were 17 examples extant, of which at least six are in public institutions such as the Dáil, The National Museum and University College Dublin (UCD).

-This example has all the typographical characteristics listed by O’Connor and was printed by letterpress on porous paper of a greyish white shade.
-The printed area is 29x18.25 inches.
+This example has all the typographical characteristics listed by O'Connor and was printed by letterpress on porous paper of a greyish white shade. the printed area is 29 by 18.25 inches.

-Stuart Purcell, head of collectables at Whyte’s said: “This example was restored and conserved to museum standard in 2005, and is framed and glazed.
-This is the ultimate Irish collectable, sans pareil.
+Stuart Purcell, head of collectibles at Whyte’s said: “This example was restored and conserved to museum standard in 2005, and is framed and glazed.
+This is the ultimate Irish collectible, sans pareil.

 “There has been a lot of interest by the public in this particular piece so far - all of whom have been Irish.
 The recession is well and truly dead that’s for sure.”

 Under items of interest from the 595 lots in the Eclectic Collector series, include a wooden rib, from the first airplane to fly non-stop across the Altantic ocean in 1919.

 It is part of an aileron, from the Vickers Vimy flown by John Alcock and Arthur Brown from St. John's, Newfoundland, to Clifden, Co.
 Galway.

 After a 17 hour flight the airplane crash-landed in Derrygilmlagh Bog, near Clifden.
 It was removed from the crash site by Jim Fawl, later the proprioter of the Shamrock Bar, Connaught Street, Athlone.